Crackdown (video game series): Development

+One of the major elements advertised by David Jones for Crackdown 3 was the inclusion of a near-indestructible multiplayer map mode known as the Wrecking Zone.
+Half-way into development, however, Jones departed the project for Epic Games, pulling out said element and using it for the game Fortnite, much to the dismay of fans and other interested consumers.
+Besides Jones, original developing teams Cloudgine and Reagent Games also left the game.
+These controversial changes hounded Crackdown 3 and resulted in multiple delays from an original 2016 release, to 2017, again to 2018, and a final release on 2019.
+Many critics noted on this abandonment and missed opportunity, including editor Alex Donaldson from gaming site VG247, stating, "It's a neutered delivery of the promises made far too early in this console generation when, for a moment, it looked like it could be something truly revolutionary."

 Common elements

 Gameplay

-With the intent of going beyond the sandbox gameplay made popular by Grand Theft Auto III, developer Realtime Studios spent time with various testers, as well as former developers from the Grand Theft Auto series, in experimenting and refining the genre, with the use of additional content, items and rewards.
-Creator David Jones described the concept of the game as "how do we reward somebody for just having fun?"
 In each game, players assume the role of super-powered law enforcers called Agents who protect Pacific City with the use of high-tech vehicles and weapons.
-Players can choose different races for their Agents, and the sequel added the ability to customize their armor's color.
-Using a third-person camera, the Agent can dispatch enemies by shooting them with firearms, blowing them up with explosives, or in melee combat.
+Players can choose different races and armors for their Agents.
+Using a third-person camera, the Agent can dispatch enemies by shooting them with firearms, blowing them up with explosives, or engaging in melee combat.
 Being a genetically enhanced human being gives the Agent various skills, namely "Strength" (punching and lifting power), "Agility" (jumping and movement speed), "Driving" (handling vehicles), "Explosives" (creating explosions), and "Firearms" (shooting ability).
-These skills can be upgraded by collecting specific orbs and killing enemies.
-Upgrading strength and agility increase the Agent's physicality.
-While upgrading Driving, Explosives and Weapons unlocks new vehicles and weapons.
-The Agent is also covered in high-tech armor that has a rechargeable shield that protects him from damage.
-The armor also evolves as the Agent upgrades his skills, becoming more thick and bulky.
-Crackdown 2 improved upon this gameplay by allowing the player to unlock new armor abilities, such as a Ground Pound ability that causes powerful shockwaves, a Charge ability, a wingsuit, and thrusters that gives the Agent the ability to glide.
-The player can also play various minigames such as on-foot and vehicle racing as well as street and aerial stunts.
+These skills can be upgraded by collecting specific orbs or killing enemies.
+Agents are also covered in high-tech armors with rechargeable shields, which also evolve and unlock additional abilities such as shockwave creation and flight.

-Multiplayer is also available in every game that uses the same gameplay elements in single-player.
+The player can also enjoy various minigames such as on-foot and vehicle racing as well as street and aerial stunts.
+Multiplayer is also available in every game and uses the same gameplay elements in single-player.
 The first Crackdown game offered players cooperative gameplay of up to 2 players.
 The second Crackdown game improved the coop mode to accommodate 4 players while also adding new modes such as Rocket Tag, Vehicle Tag, Capture the Orb, Deathmatch, and Team Deathmatch.
-Crackdown 3 further expanded the series' coop by allowing over 8 players to participate, as well as being the first to have a fully destructible sandbox environment in multiplayer.
+Crackdown 3 further expanded the series' coop by allowing over 8 players to participate.